repoze/repoze.workflow/docs/usage.rst

 ----------------

 Workflow objects can be used to initialize and transition content.
-Typically to use these APIs you need a :mod:`repoze.bfg` "request" object.
-This object is available in BFG views as the "request" parameter to the view.
+Typically to use these APIs you need a "request" object.
+This object is available in :mod:`repoze.bfg` views as the "request" parameter to the view.
+Your web framework may have another kind of request object obtained from another place.

 Here is how you initialize a piece of content to the initial workflow
 state: